Seoul , South Korea

 A substantial number of sewerage pipes were buried near Cheonggyecheon, as sewage water from the downtown area has traditionally gathered along it.
 Finding ways to treat such sewage was a precondition to the restoration.
 Since the existing sewerage system was often combined with the rainwater collection system before it reached the stream, it was practically impossible to segregate sewage from rainwater.
 Separation between them was also inappropriate because the downtown rainwater flowing into Cheonggyecheon was highly polluted.
 Therefore, the municipality adopted a double-box system.
 The sewage would be treated in a combined system and highly-polluted initial rainfall would be segregated into a separate pipeline to be treated at the treatment facilities, not flowing into the stream.

 Water supply and its quality

 Cheonggyecheon was historically a ephemeral stream.
-It was difficult to draw water from the vicinity, because underground water level became lower due to urbanization.
-Given that there was no valley water from the upstream, artificial supply of water was inevitable to maintain the stream.
+It was difficult to draw water from the vicinity, because the underground water level became lower due to urbanization.
+Given that there was no valley water from the upstream, an artificial supply of water was inevitable to maintain the stream.
 The Hangang (Han River) and the groundwater discharged from nearby subway stations were selected as water sources.
-The Korea Water Resources Corporation attempted to tax the Seoul municipality for drawing water from Hangang, but it was eventually discounted by 100% on the ground that the water would be used for the public interest.
+The Korea Water Resources Corporation attempted to tax the Seoul municipality for drawing water from Hangang, but it was eventually discounted by 100% on the grounds that the water would be used for the public interest.
 As for the water quality, the water treatment was decided as secondary treatment considering relevant conditions and costs.

 Financing and resources